 57) There is currently a lack of suitable recreation, sporting and allotment facilities in the Plan Area and a wish for a new village centre.
-There is also a growing requirement for a GP surgery and a better local grocery store.
-Funding of these can come from the S106 and CIL funding if development were to go ahead.
+There is also a growing requirement for a GP's surgery and a better local grocery store.
+Funding of these can come from the S106 and CIL funding should development go ahead.